bbauska/LFS170x/readme.md

    alt="Double Spend"</>
 </p>

 If I buy an apple for $1, I cannot spend that same $1 to buy an orange.

 If I could, money would be worthless since everyone would have unlimited amounts and the scarcity that gives the currency value would disappear.

 The network protects against double-spending by verifying each recorded transaction within the blockchain utilizing a consensus mechanism (explained in the previous section).

 Bitcoin was the first decentralized protocol to solve this problem and now more protocols are following, such as: Proof of Stake (PoS), Delegated Proof of Stake (DPoS), Directed Acyclic Graphs (DAG) structures, Proof of Authority (PoA), etc.

-Digital Currency Difficulties
+<h3>Digital Currency Difficulties</h3>
 Today, when someone mentions digital currency, usually Bitcoin or crypto is the first thing that comes to mind, but digital currency had a long history before Bitcoin popularized it.

 This history goes all the way back to 1983, when David Chaum introduced the idea of digital cash in a research paper.

 Then, in 1992, he founded DigiCash, an electronic cash company, which eventually went bankrupt in 1998 due to adoption (buyout by another financial institution).
 Today, David is a leading pioneer of blockchain companies such as Elixxir and Praxxis to provide scalable digital sovereignty.

 There were many other attempts to create digital cash over the years, but many failed due to a variety of reasons, such as:

 <!------------------------------------------------------------------------------------------------------------------------->